impactupgrade/hubspot-java-client/README.md

 # hubspot-java-client

-hubspot-java-client provides a Java client for the HubSpot API
+Working with the Salesforce API can be a **pain**.
+Although we're old school and can appreciate some of the benefits of strongly-typed SOAP contracts, it's easy to wind up with a solution that's pretty brittle and not resilient.

+salesforce-java-tools is the backbone of all our Salesforce integrations.
+In particular, <a href="https://github.com/impactupgrade/salesforce-java-tools/blob/master/src/main/java/com/impactupgrade/integration/sfdc/SFDCPartnerAPIClient.java">SFDCPartnerAPIClient</a> supports all the bells-and-whistles and hardening we required: mapping between Partner API and Enterprise API objects, batched actions, retries, session/connection caching, and DRY helper methods.

 ## Impact Upgrade

-Nonprofits suffer from three things: 1) constant distractions, 2) a tangled mess of data and tools that hold them back, and 3) really big ideas on the backburner.
-[Impact Upgrade](https://www.impactupgrade.com) is a technology and operations consulting company, solely focused on closing these gaps.
+Nonprofits often struggle with 1) constant distractions, 2) a tangled mess of data and tools that hold them back, and 3) really big ideas on the backburner.
+[Impact Upgrade](https://www.impactupgrade.com) is a software and consulting company, solely focused on closing these gaps.
 We upgrade your impact and get you back to your mission!

 ## Usage